scottcs/autochthon/README.md

 ## Running

-To run as a web server:
+To run as a web server using the host and port defined in `static/config.json`:

 `python start`

-which uses the default port (19999), or to specify a port:

-`python start --port 1234`

-To run in a local tdl window:
+To run in a local window:

 `python start --local`